Year 13 A level Bulletin

 EAPI (Evaluation & Analysis of Performance for Improvement)

-Students have been informed that their home learning will be set on a week by week basis either electronically (email or Doddle) or verbally.
+Students have been informed that their home learning will be set on a week by week basis either electronically (email) or verbally.
 The tasks set will be relevant to the topics and encourage further learning around the area taught in the lesson.
 If there are not specific tasks that students have been encouraged to read around, then they should observe sporting news/stories during the week to help support the examples needed for their examinations.
 Students should be consistently reading their notes to familiarise themselves with the content.
-For Miss Wilson they will be focusing most of their home learning on their EAPI.
+They can also use this time to work on their EAPI preparation.

 Students are allocated personal study during their free periods.
 For three hours per fortnight students should focus on their Physical Education studies.
 During these lessons students will be expected to continue to research and prepare for their EAPI assessment and keep their competitive log up to date.
 Students need to be working hard outside of the classroom to give themselves the best possible chance to achieve the grade they are capable of.